 Your Choices Reflect Support of Sustainable Agriculture

 If you oppose the abuse of animals and are against environmentally-destructive, poison-based factory farming, we encourage you to buy your green superfoods from Pines.
 If you use other brands, contact the company to ask where they source their whole food leafy greens.
 Hopefully, they will tell you they obtain them from Pines.

-Besides not using irrigation, we grow our quality wheatgrass and alfalfa in glacial soil and harvest it at the best time.
+Besides not using irrigation, we grow our quality organic wheatgrass and alfalfa in glacial soil and harvest it at the best time.
 After decades of research, Charles Schnabel and other scientists determined the best growing and harvesting standards.
 The intensity of the green color between our products and others demonstrates the difference.
-One reason for poor color is that dehydrators built for the meat industry do not produce the quality of greens as our modern, human-grade facilities.
+One reason for poor color is that dehydrators built for the meat industry do not produce the quality of greens as our modern, human-food-grade facilities.

 Cattle Eat Quality Dark Green Feed and So Should YOU!

 As leaders in sustainable agriculture for more than 40 years, Pines grows and harvests the most nutrient-dense whole food leafy green vegetables.
 If your brand does not source its green powder ingredients from Pines, please ask them to contact us.
 Our ingredient website provides details.
 We grow and harvest our exceptional greens correctly.
 Our greater nutritional density makes them the best value.
 We are pleased to partner with other companies that share our concern and commitment to sustainability.